 Select this option to perform disk-to-disk backup replication on another volume that has a SnapVault relationship to the primary backup volume.

-Important: If a volume is configured with a mirror-vault relationship, you must select only this option if you want backups copied to the mirror-vault destinations.
+If a volume is configured with a mirror-vault relationship, you must select only this option if you want backups copied to the mirror-vault destinations.
 This option is supported for datastores in FlexGroup volumes beginning in SnapCenter Plug-in for VMware vSphere 4.5.
 This option is not supported for datastores in FlexGroup volumes in SnapCenter Plug-in for VMware vSphere 4.4 and earlier.

 Enter an optional, custom label to be added to SnapVault and SnapMirror Snapshot copies created with this policy.

 The Snapshot label helps to distinguish Snapshots created with this policy from other Snapshots on the secondary storage system.

 A maximum of 31 characters is allowed for Snapshot copy labels.

 Optional: In the Advanced fields, select the fields that are needed.
 The Advanced field details are listed in the following table.

 For this field… Do this…

 Check this box to quiesce the VMs and create a VMware snapshot each time the backup job runs.

 This option is not supported for vVols.
 For vVol VMs, only crash-consistent backups are performed.